pasankodi2018/TOZED-S12-Pro-OpenWrt-Firmware-Build/README.md

 Some S12 PRO units may not correctly detect the LTE modem/network immediately after power-on.

-The project can restart the OpenWrt network service automatically after boot:
+The project can restart the OpenWrt network service automatically after boot

-sleep 10
-/etc/init.d/network restart

-This gives the modem time to initialize before restarting the network stack.

 Firmware
 Firmware Target